jcgneto/bifidobacterium/README.md

         data.loc[(data['# contigs'] == 0) | (data['# contigs'] >= 300) | (data['N50'] <= 25000)]
 5. Genome annotation with prokka (see prokka.sh)

+Note: with the exception of Prokka, all other analyses were done on the HCC at UNL.
+Prokka was done on AWS.
+Please refer to this repository for instruction of how to install prokka on AWS (https://github.com/jcgneto/installing_conda_and_prokka_aws).
+The reason to use prokka on AWS is that it allowed us to customized the reference genome database inside the program to contain a Bifidobacterium genus folder that used specific assemblies chosen by us (the list of assemblies can be found here (list_reference_bifido_genomes.txt).

 # Phylogroup analysis:

 Phylogroup determination was done using a GTR model-based phylogeny that had as input the core-genome alignment produced